Artist: Steinar Haga Kristensen

 Full gallery of images, press release and link available after the jump.

-Images courtesy of Contemporary Art Centre, Vilnius.
+Images courtesy of CAC Vilnius.
 Photos by Arnas Anskaitis.

 In the exhibition Ballast Steinar Haga Kristensen shows a selection of works produced in collaboration with Karen Eliot between 2006 and 2014.
 The method of their collaboration is characterized by their telepathic sensibility – a way of communication, which is possible by their use of telepathy, without apparent physical signals.